SEF is now accepting nominations for

 The ninth annual Alumni Awards were presented at the prestigious Honor Roll Society Reception on March 10th, 2022.
 Scroll down to see the winners!

-These awards give us an opportunity to recognize graduates who have gone on to make a difference in their professions and communities.
-Awards will be presented at the 2022 Honor Roll Society Reception on March 10th, 2022.
+These awards give us an opportunity to recognize graduates of Springfield Public Schools who have gone on to make a difference in their professions and communities.

 - Outstanding Alumni Award: Given in recognition of alumni for significant contributions in professional practice, personal achievement or community service.